 When it comes to regulation in larger social units, researchers in Field of Focus 4 discover, for example, how social groups (e.g. families, organisations, companies or political institutions) regulate their interaction so that feelings, needs, reflections, claims and values of members are adequately considered.
 They also analyse how decisions are made in complex social systems and how questions relating to the availability and distribution of resources are settled.
 Such topics are taken up, for example, by disciplines like economics, sociology or political science.
 Different sub-disciplines of law are likewise relevant when it comes to studying the regulation of interpersonal relations in the form of legislative processes and the application of laws.

 Institutes of three faculties, various interdisciplinary research centres and alliances as well as extra-university partners are involved in the research work of Field of Focus 4.

-Members of Field of Focus 4 can apply for funding for interdisciplinary research projects on questions of self-regulation and regulation of individuals and societies.
-The aim of the funding lines is to initiate or deepen research initiatives in the areas of distribution conflicts and globalisation, decision making and rationality, culture and society as well as body and mind.
+Members of Field of Focus 4 can apply for funding for interdisciplinary research projects and workshops on questions of self-regulation and regulation of individuals and societies.

 Research Council FoF 4